dmarket/dmarket-smartcontract/README.md

 ## DMarket token

-Cryptocurrency for trading all virtual times from any game on any platform globally.
+Cryptocurrency for trading all virtual items from any game on any platform globally.

 ## Requirements